diabhey/ab-print/README.md

 ## Usage
 ### Example
-The ab-print library has a simple straight forward API. `ab::print(std::ostream, data types...)`.
+The ab-print library has a simple, straightforward API. `ab::print(std::ostream, data types...)`.
 Find below a full example that demonstrates the usage for different data types.

 ```c++